mdqyy/strategy_core/README.md

 strategy_core
 =============

-Implementations of machine learning and data mining algorithms
+An open source algorithm package for machine learning, data mining and optimization.